 - Disk encryption is not built in.
-Kudu has been reported to run correctly on systems using local block device encryption (e.g. dmcrypt). - Authorization is only available at a system-wide, coarse-grained level.
-Kudu does not have the ability to restrict access based on the type of operation, or the target (table, column, row, etc).
-ACLs do not currently support authorization based on membership in a group. - Kudu does not support configuring a custom service principal for Kudu processes.
-The principal must follow the pattern kudu/<HOST>@<DEFAULT.REALM>. - Kudu does not support externally-issued certificates for internal wire encryption (server to server and client to server). - Kudu integration with Apache Flume does not support writing to Kudu clusters that require authentication or encryption. - Kudu client instances retrieve authentication tokens upon first contact with the cluster.
-However, these tokens expire after one week and Kudu clients do not automatically request fresh tokens after initial token expiration.
-Therefore, Kudu clients that are active for more than a week are not supported.
+Kudu has been reported to run correctly on systems using local block device encryption (e.g. dmcrypt). - · Authorization is only available at a system-wide, coarse-grained level.
+Table-level, column-level, and row-level authorization features are not available. - Kudu does not support configuring a custom service principal for Kudu processes.
+The principal must follow the pattern kudu/<HOST>@<DEFAULT.REALM>. - Kudu integration with Apache Flume does not support writing to Kudu clusters that require authentication.